psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 ## A Final Aside – Another Curious Figure

-As a final aside, a letter appearing in *The Aberystwith Observer* publisehd [March 11th, 1876](https://newspapers.library.wales/view/3040755/3040759/41/), p4, seems inspired by the recent discussions about the sin-eater, and asks about another curious fellow, *Twm Shone Catti*:
+As a final aside, a letter appearing in *The Aberystwith Observer* published [March 11th, 1876](https://newspapers.library.wales/view/3040755/3040759/41/), p4, seems inspired by the recent discussions about the sin-eater, and asks about another curious fellow, *Twm Shone Catti*:

 > TWM SHON CATTI.
 >